Tayruh/sadako/reference.md

     Your friend turns to you and asks "Would you like to go to the movies?"
     * "Sure!"
         "Sweet!"
 They pause.
 "You can buy your own ticket, right?"
+        ** "Yeah, no problem."
+            "Great!
+Let's go!"
+            You and your friend go to the movies and have a great time.
         ** {no_money} "Sorry, no."
             "Ugh.
 I can't believe you.
 I'll have to go alone then."
 They wander away.
-        ** "Yeah, no problem."
-            "Great!
-Let's go!"
     * {no} "Nah."
         "Seriously?
 Well, whatever.
 I'm going without you."

     ~ if (%.example.no || %.example.no_money)
         You spend the day by yourself.

+    * [Go Home]
+        >> #home

+## home
+    You're at your home. {:(!%.example.no && !%.example.no_money) || %.home.called::Your friend is here with you.:}

+    ~ if (%.home.called)
+        Your friend looks happy but reserved.
+"That movie was pretty good.
+I wish you could have seen it."

+    ~ else if (!%.example.no && !%.example.no_money)
+        Your friend is happy.
+"That movie was great!"

     ~ else
-        You and your friend go to the movies and have a great time.
+        ** [Call Friend]
+            You decide to call your friend.
+            "The movie is over now.
+I'll be right over."
+            *** {called} [Back]
+                << RETURN
 ```

-That's not too bad, and figuring out what the labels mean when the conditions are so close to the origin is not that difficult.
-However, imagine if this condition check was made 100 lines from the label.
-The label naming convention may start to lose its meaning.
-It's also cumbersome if you plan on having this same condition check in multiple locations.
-This is where scenes clear things up.
+Pretty messy.
+There are a lot of conditionals based on whether you've seen labels or not and it's somewhat confusing looking even though the labels are still within sight.
+It'd only get worse as the conditions are moved further from their original and replicated in other locations of the script.
+Scenes can alleviate this issue.

 First we add the scene in javascript.
 This should be always be defined in your initialization script so that it's run whether you start a fresh game or load a save.

 ```
-sadako.addScene("friend_left", "%.example.no || %.example.no_money");
+sadako.addScene("alone", "%.example.no || %.example.no_money", "%.home.called");
 ```

-And now we replace the condition check.
+And now we rewrite it using scenes for the condition checks.

 ```
+## example
+    Your friend turns to you and asks "Would you like to go to the movies?"
+    * "Sure!"
+        "Sweet!"
+They pause.
+"You can buy your own ticket, right?"
+        ** "Yeah, no problem."
+            "Great!
+Let's go!"
+            You and your friend go to the movies and have a great time.
+        ** {no_money} "Sorry, no."
+            "Ugh.
+I can't believe you.
+I'll have to go alone then."
+They wander away.
+    * {no} "Nah."
+        "Seriously?
+Well, whatever.
+I'm going without you."

-~ if (*.friend_left.isActive)
+    ~ if (*.alone.isActive)
         You spend the day by yourself.

+    * [Go Home]
+        >> #home

+## home
+    You're at your home. {:!*.alone.isActive::Your friend is here with you.:}

+    ~ if (*.alone.hasEnded)
+        Your friend looks happy but reserved.
+"That movie was pretty good.
+I wish you could have seen it."

+    ~ else if (!*.alone.hasStarted)
+        Your friend is happy.
+"That movie was great!"

     ~ else
-    You and your friend go to the movies and have a great time.
+        ** [Call Friend]
+            You decide to call your friend.
+            "The movie is over now.
+I'll be right over."
+            *** {called} [Back]
+                << RETURN
 ```

-Not the most extravagant use of a scene, but it does at least make the code a bit cleaner to read.
+That's much easier to read.
 Also as mentioned in the variable embedding section, the `*.` token is the shortcut for the `sadako.scenes` variable, and `*:` is the shortcut to its value.

 A scene comes with three members you can access for its state.
 These are set automatically based on the condition checks.

 * `isActive`: Whether we are currently in the scene.
 This happens when the `startCheck` conditions have passed.
-* `hasEnded`: Whether the scene has finished.
-This happens when the scene was active and then the `endCheck` conditions passed.
+* `hasStarted`: A count of how many times scene has started.
+Incremented every time `checkStart` passes.
+* `hasEnded`: A count of how many times scene has ended.
+Incremented every time `checkEnd` passes.
 * `ending`: Any value returned from `doEnd()` is stored in `ending`.
 This can be useful to determine which way a scene has ended if it has multiple ways of ending the scene.

 The fourth member `isRecurring` is set manually during creation or any time after that to toggle reccuring activations of a scene.